Site icon Circuit Ideas for You

 Power Supply:

-Good power source is needed when using LED bulb with main electricity.
+We need a good power source when using an LED bulb with main electricity.

-For normal 5mm LED to online tool can help us find right part values for making LED bulb.
+Therefore, for normal 5mm LED to online tool, it can help us find right part values for making LED bulb.

 Formulas and Calculations: